ngs-lang/ngs/readme.md

 ======

 * Create a language that will be domain-specific for system tasks.
-* Create a shell (in that language) that is up to date with today's tasks - cloud, remote execution on a group of hosts.
+* Create a shell (in that language) that is up to date with today's tasks - working with APIs, cloud, remote execution on a group of hosts.

 About this document
 ===================